varemenos/dot-files/.github/README.md

 ## Structure

-All files are located in the same location they'd be located in the target machine relative to the position of home `~`.
+The dot-files in this repo are located in the exact location you'd expect them to end up in your filesystem in relation to the path of home `~`.

 The only files that are not related are the ones inside .github, which is an alternative way to store GitHub-related files such as LICENSE, README, CONTRIBUTING, and ISSUE_TEMPLATE.

 ## Future goals